 Airport facilities include banks, ATMs, currency exchange offices, a post office, beauty salon, a children's play area, showers, restaurants, shops (including duty-free), disabled facilities, internet cafes, cinemas, a golf course, conference and business services and tourist information desks.

 The airport has both undercover and open-air car parks.
 Long-term parking is located at Car Park 2.
-The first 30 minutes are free at Car Parks 1 and 4; hourly rates range between HK$16 and HK$20, and daily rates are between HK$112 and HK$140.
+Hourly rates range between HK$18 and HK$22, and daily rates are between HK$144 and HK$176.